edwardungere/AIR/README.md

 ### 5.1 VPC Endpoint vs NAT Gateway

-This lab models a segmented enterprise intranet architecture and reduces the total attack surface by disasbling internet connectivity.
-By eliminating public ingress and eress traffic, the system isolates internal traffic and lateral movement scenarios and allows focused evaluation of detection and response capatabilities against internal threats.
+This lab models a segmented enterprise intranet architecture and reduces the total attack surface by disabling internet connectivity.
+By eliminating public ingress and egress traffic, the system isolates internal traffic and lateral movement scenarios and allows focused evaluation of detection and response capabilities against internal threats.

 ### 5.2 Pull vs Push Method